kit-algo/ULTRA/README.md

 # Useful Links to get Familirise with the ULTRA

 * Explore the research work comprehensively through our dedicated YouTube playlist.
 This curated collection provides in-depth insights into the ULTRA project, covering its current status, future prospects, tool usage tutorials, and a holistic understanding of the research.
 For a detailed walkthrough and to become familiar with our work, refer to the [ULTRA Research Project Playlist](https://www.youtube.com/watch?v%253DLmKhB_EpwpI%2526list%253DPLKylawUbe40d6tInpese9KRFIDEMDcvFM%2526pp%253DiAQB).
-It's a valuable resource for open-source enthusiasts looking to contribute and engage with this research. 🎥🔍
+It's a valuable resource for open-source enthusiasts looking to contribute and engage with this research.🎥🔍

 - **Video 1: [Public Transport Planning: Introduction](https://youtu.be/LmKhB_EpwpI?feature=shared)**